KevinTurnerii/paragon-geeks-ai-repair-assistant/README.md

-# Paragon Geeks — Operational Intake Decision Automation System
+# Paragon Geeks — Repair Intake Intelligence System

-Rule-Based Triage Engine for Standardizing Repair Intake & Routing
+Rule-Based Classification & Decision System for Standardizing Repair Intake Workflows

 ---

+## Business Problem

+Repair intake processes are often inconsistent, relying heavily on technician judgment and unstructured customer descriptions.

+This creates:
+- Variability in repair classification and prioritization
+- Inconsistent time estimates
+- Limited structured data for downstream analytics
+- Inefficient routing of complex or multi-issue repairs

+A standardized, explainable intake system is required to improve consistency, scalability, and data quality.

+---

+## Solution

+Designed and implemented a rule-based intake intelligence system that converts unstructured customer issue descriptions into structured, decision-ready outputs.

+---

-## 🚀 Business Impact Snapshot
+## Business Impact Snapshot

-- Converted **unstructured customer issue descriptions into structured operational outputs**
+- Standardized repair intake by converting unstructured customer descriptions into structured operational outputs
+- Reduced subjectivity in technician triage through rule-based classification and scoring
-- Standardized repair intake across categories, priority, and routing logic
+- Enabled consistent repair routing, prioritization, and time estimation
-- Implemented **weighted scoring engine for deterministic classification**
-- Enabled **multi-issue detection (primary + secondary repair flags)**
+- Implemented multi-issue detection (primary + secondary repair flags)
-- Designed **confidence scoring framework for decision transparency**
+- Designed confidence scoring framework for transparent, explainable decisions
-- Simulated real-world intake workflow via **interactive triage system**
+- Simulated real-world intake workflow for repeatable and scalable process execution

+---

+Built using real-world repair workflows from **Paragon Geeks**, this system models how technicians evaluate devices at intake and converts that process into a structured, scalable decision framework.

 ---